torson/ssm-diff/README.md

 # ssm-diff

+> [addition in fork] This is a fork with added option to set KMS KeyID instead of using default SSM key.
+Set the KMS KeyID by setting the environment variable `SSMDIFF_KMS_KEY_ID`: `export SSMDIFF_KMS_KEY_ID=arn:aws:kms:...`.
+This will the be used when adding or updating a parameter.

 AWS [SSM Parameter Store](https://aws.amazon.com/ec2/systems-manager/parameter-store) is a really convenient, AWS-native, KMS-enabled storage for parameters and secrets.

 Unfortunately, as of now, it doesn't seem to provide any human-friendly ways of batch-managing [hierarchies of parameters](http://docs.aws.amazon.com/systems-manager/latest/userguide/sysman-paramstore-working.html#sysman-paramstore-su-organize).